atsharp/wavefront-autoconfig-issue/README.md

 # wavefront-autoconfig-issue
-Demonstrate an issue using Spring's Wavefront config with autoconfiguration
+Demonstrate an issue using Spring Sleuth and Wavefront's Spring starter with a custom autoconfiguration

-This example imports Spring Sleuth, and wavefront-spring-boot-starter
+This example imports Spring, Spring Sleuth, and wavefront-spring-boot-starter

-The application simply adds an autoconfiguration class which includes a dependency on `Tracer` which is auto-configured by Sleuth.
+The application loads an autoconfiguration class which includes a dependency on `Tracer` which is auto-configured by Sleuth.

-The application fails to create a sampler.
-The reason being that WavefrontAutoConfiguration is pushed AFTER SleuthAutoConfiguration
+The application fails to create a sampler (a noop sampler is created which effectively means no results are emitted).
+The reason being that WavefrontAutoConfiguration is pushed AFTER SleuthAutoConfiguration despite appropriate AutoConfigureAfter/AutoConfigureBefore annotations